gumaerc-testorg/14.387-fall-2014/content/pages/instructor-insights.md

 ## Instructor Interview

-_In the column, “_[_Mastering Metrics: Teaching Econometrics_](http://www.voxeu.org/article/mastering-metrics-teaching-econometrics)_,” Prof. Angrist and Jörn-Steffen Pischke wrote about the need to "overhaul" econometrics pedagogy.
+_In the column, “_{{% resource_link "ec41ed1a-3c68-42e1-a96d-65ad8ba09815" "_Mastering Metrics: Teaching Econometrics_" %}}_,” Prof. Angrist and Jörn-Steffen Pischke wrote about the need to "overhaul" econometrics pedagogy.
 Below, Prof. Angrist shares aspects of his pedagogical practice in_ 14.387 Applied Econometric: Mostly Harmless Big Data.

 We try to keep the content real by using authentic empirical questions that can be answered with real data.
 We think logically, not abstractly.